jugshaurya/showcase/mdx-blogs/stl.md

 - Initialized with default values
 - Can easily copy a vector to another via v1 = v2
 - Passed by value to function. so if you want to modify the vector make sure to use & and make the vector pass by reference.
+- v.size() returns a unsigned interger.
+So if size is 0 and we do v.szie()-1, it will be 0-1 = All 1s in unsigned. so always do `int(v.size())` to get -1 not All 1s in unsigned interger which becomes 2^31-1 or 2^63-1.

 ```cpp
 	vector<int> v;